In an ideal oscillating system with no friction, total mechanical energy is conserved:

 Potential Energy: Gravitational

-where is height above lowest point.
+where h is height above lowest point.

 For small angles: